unionai-oss/pandera/docs/source/pyspark_sql.rst

-    an individual process, but one step of the pipeline: if you have a pipeline that, in a single Spark session, uses Pandera to evaluate all input dataframes before transforming them in an result that will be written to disk, it may make sense to not throw away the cached states of the inputs.
+    an individual process, but one step of the pipeline: if you have a pipeline that, in a single Spark session, uses Pandera to evaluate all input dataframes before transforming them in an result that will be written to disk, it may make sense to not throw away the cached states in this session.
 In the end, the already processed states of these dataframes will still be used after the validation ends and storing them in memory may be beneficial.